lukejpreston/xunit-viewer/README.md

 5. `npm build:cli` in order to update the CLI with your UI changes
 6. `./bin/xunit-viewer -r data -o test-output.html` in order to make sure the commands work as expected

-If you work does not include any UI work then a suggestion is
+If your work does not include any UI work then a suggestion is

 1. `npm i` to install the project
 2. `./bin/xunit-viewer ...` in order to make sure the commands work as expected